vinecopulib/vinecopulib/README.md

-Since NLopt has not had a release for over three years (as of May 2017) while some maintanance work is done on the github repo, we suggest using the github version (and not the release from ab-initio.mit.edu) what is assumed in the vinecopulib's CMake scripts.
+Since NLopt has not had a release for over three years (as of May 2017) while some maintanance work is done on the github repo, we suggest using the github version (and not the release from ab-initio.mit.edu).
 OSX users can easily obtain the github version using Homebrew with `brew install --HEAD nlopt`, Windows and Linux users are encouraged to compile nlopt manually from source.

 Note that a `findR.cmake` looks for R and VineCopula in the default locations for linux and osx, but problems might occur with versions installed from